 From that moment on, I have taken pride in always being prepared in any situation.

 From that moment on, I have never failed to show up to a meeting without a pencil.

 This shift in discipline didn’t require any of the typically habit-building strategies, or practice, or time and effort.
 It just happened.
-Like putting a finger on the burning hot stove, that one single, solitary moment on a seemingly insignificant spring day in 2011 became what I call my pencil paradigm shift.
+Like putting a finger on the burning hot stove, that one single, solitary moment on a seemingly insignificant spring day in 2011 became what I call one of my pencil paradigm shifts.

 I soon realized that I didn’t have to wait for someone to yell at me for showing up unprepared in order to start taking pride in preparation.
 I didn’t have to wait for some painful event in order for me to change my behavior for the better.
 I realized that there are ways that I can trick my mind into new habits as easily as one ice cream sundae can throw off a perfect diet.

 Put simply, you can skip the dread and the grind of reversing the momentum of bad habits with a simple, well-orchestrated paradigm shift.
 The fuel that propels the change: accountability.